WHO WE ARE

 David Keep is the Church Secretary.
 Currently Company Secretary for the Docklands Light Railway, David has served as a Sunday School Teacher and is a visitor for BU Mission grants.

-Sarah Graham is Church Treasurer and is also responsible for Mission within the Church.
+Sarah Graham is Church Treasurer within the Church.
 In addition to her caring role at home, she works full time for a Christian Housing Charity called Mission Housing (www.mission housing.org.uk).

 Darren Armitage works as a delivery driver.
 Darren has taken on responsibility for organising the prayer life of the church and welcomes any prayer requests.
 He enjoys a good steak and likes to watch films.
 Use our contact form to reach Darren.

 Carole Farley is a former young person's social worker she works for CRiBS (Christian Resources in Bexley Schools) helping to bring the gospel message to children in local schools.
 She works as part of the Primary Team delivering RE lessons and seasonal productions to primary school children.
 She is a regular visitor to Hurst Primary School and Bexley Forest Pre School.

 Carole heads up the APBC youth and children's work and runs the weekly PSP and monthly Messy Church meetings.
 She is a big fan of the Minions and all things banana-like!